 - A proximity beeper that can warn me when the car gets too close to a collision.
 This technology already exists, but it’s not in my low-end car.
 Perhaps our mechanic can help me install it.

-By making a list of solutions and an order of priorities, you can easily go through a mental checklist the next time you encounter a situation where you need to park by backing the car into your blind-side.
+By making a list of solutions and prioritising, you can easily go through a mental checklist the next time you encounter a situation where you need to park by backing the car into your blind-side.

 I also find that it helps to write down the problem and solutions in a place like my daily journal or my Trello board.
-Once recorded somewhere, I can come back to the problem when I have prioritised to solve it.
-E.g. I can tack some sticky notes onto my dashboard that reminds me to ask for someone’s help when I am backing my car.
-During my next visit to my mechanic, I can ask for a proximity beeper or an LCD to be retro-fitted.
+Having recorded my solutions somewhere, I can execute the ones that can be immediately done, and schedule the ones that need help.
+E.g. I can tack some sticky notes to my dashboard that reminds me to ask for someone’s help when I am backing my car.
+During my next visit to my mechanic, I can ask for a proximity beeper or an LCD to be fitted.

 Mistakes happen all the time.
-Often, it is our reaction to mistakes that determine how we take them in our stride.
-One can either be bitter about them or use them to be a better version of him/herself.
+It is our reaction to mistakes that determine how we take them in our stride.
+One can either be bitter about them or use them to be a better version of himself/herself.
 Next time, you make a mistake, get out your writing pad and give yourself some solutions based on what you learnt and what you can do better.